alecong032/CSE701/README.md

      - Assign the appropriate sign to the result.

 3. **Borrow Handling**:

    - If a digit in the minuend is smaller than the corresponding digit in the subtrahend, borrow 10 from the next digit.
+This is handled in `subtract` helper function.

 ### Helper Function: `subtract`

 The `subtract` function handles subtraction for positive numbers:

+- If num2 is negative, the operation becomes an addition: num1 - (-num2) = num1 + num2
-- Iterates over the digits of both numbers.
+- Iterates over the digits of both numbers from least significant to most significant and compute the following:
-- Subtracts corresponding digits, handling borrows as necessary.
+    - diff=num1.digit−num2.digit+borrow
+    - If diff is negative, borrow from the next digit:
+        - diff=diff+10
+        - borrow=−1
+    - Append the computed diff to result.digits.
 - Removes leading zeros from the result.
+- If the result is exactly 0, set `is_negative = false` to ensure correct sign representation.
 ---

 ## Multiplication Logic